-International Energy Outlook 2011
+International Energy Outlook 2013

-In the IEO2011 Reference case, natural gas is the world's fastest-growing fossil fuel, with consumption increasing at an average rate of 1.6 percent per year from 2008 to 2035.
-Growth in consumption occurs in every IEO region and is most concentrated in non-OECD countries, where demand increases nearly three times as fast as in OECD countries (Figure 40).
-Non-OECD producers account for more than 81 percent of the total growth in world natural gas production from 2008 to 2035.
+In the IEO2013 Reference case, natural gas is the world's fastest-growing fossil fuel, with consumption increasing from 113.0 trillion cubic feet in 2010 to 185.0 trillion cubic feet in 2040.
+Growth in consumption occurs in every IEO region and is most concentrated in non-OECD countries, where demand increases more than twice as fast as in OECD countries (Figure 40).
+Non-OECD producers account for more than 70 percent of the total growth in world natural gas production from 2010 to 2040.